Dé Céadaoin Deireadh Fómhair 24, 2007 19:27

 President McAleese stated in such a categorical way, on the Late Late Show her view about Gangland/illegal drugs.
 Yes, it is market driven, dictated by those who wish to sell (currency, cocaine, antiques, cars) and those who wish to buy.
 We are talking about people making decisions.

 Opium to me conjures up the beautiful poppy flower, a rustic red, that grows wildly in Autumn time.
-The poppy is worn to commemorate those who lost their lives in World Wars I and I. What a paradox?
+The poppy is worn to commemorate those who lost their lives in World Wars I and II.
+What a paradox?
 Death and beauty.

 Something for people to consider: Opium as a product for Afghanistan is a Currency; a common currency.
 It is a product that if traded without scruples, earns large amounts of money that is divested into world currency and lodged in accounts in the banks located globally.
 Quell the marketability and surely you quell supply onto the world market and thereby the currency transactions created.

 If one can imagine farmers and their land in need of crops in Afghanistan.
 They will choose the crop that pays them the most money (as the Irish did with the potato, in the 1840’s).
 Gordon Brown in the UK aims to intervene and curb the powers of the Taliban.
-His strategy is to target the farmers and increase the price paid so that they do not farm the poppy seed.
+His strategy is to target the farmers and increase the price paid for non illegal crops so that they do not farm the poppy seed.

 This is a possibility surely.
 If I recall farmers in Ireland were paid by the EU to leave their land fallow and encouraged with a payment to do so.
 Surveillance ensured that the farmers kept to their side of the contract with the EU.